laurent387/gmao-vgp-pw/README.md

 1. Clear your cache: `bunx expo start --clear`
 2. Delete `node_modules` and reinstall: `rm -rf node_modules && bun install`
 3. Check [Expo's troubleshooting guide](https://docs.expo.dev/troubleshooting/build-errors/)

-### **Need help with native features?**

-- Check [Expo's documentation](https://docs.expo.dev/) for native APIs
-- Browse [React Native's documentation](https://reactnative.dev/docs/getting-started) for core components
-- Visit [Rork's FAQ](https://rork.com/faq) for platform-specific questions

-## About Rork

-Rork builds fully native mobile apps using React Native and Expo - the same technology stack used by Discord, Shopify, Coinbase, Instagram, and nearly 30% of the top 100 apps on the App Store.

-Your Rork app is production-ready and can be published to both the App Store and Google Play Store.
-You can also export your app to run on the web, making it truly cross-platform.